Svilen-Stefanov/Data-Stream-Processing/README.md

 # Data Stream Processing and Analytics

 ## Requirements:
-Before running the project install the following software:
+The program should be run on Linux operating system Before running the project install the following software:

 *  The project requires MySQL to be installed on the machine running it.